flintlib/python-flint/README.md

 -----------------

 For other platforms or architectures installation needs to build from source.
-First install FLINT 3.
-Starting with python-flint 0.5.0 older versions of Flint such as 2.9 are not supported any more.
+First install FLINT 3.4 or newer.
 Note that as of Flint 3 Arb no longer needs to be built separately as it is now merged into Flint.

-As of e.g. Ubuntu 24.04 a new enough version of FLINT (at least version 3) can be installed from the Ubuntu repos like
+As of e.g. Ubuntu 26.04 a new enough version of FLINT (at least version 3.4) can be installed from the Ubuntu repos like

     sudo apt-get install libflint-dev